 To change the delay before needing to re-enter your

-password, follow these steps:Replace
+sudopassword, follow these steps:Replace

-requires a password every time, while a negative value disables the timeout entirely.Mazesecle
+<time-in-minutes>with the desired timeout in minutes (e.g.,30for 30 minutes).
+Setting it to0requires a password every time, while a negative value disables the timeout entirely.Mazesecle

-in reply to terminal • • •TurboWafflz
+in reply to terminal • • •navordar

 in reply to terminal • • •"~~I found this via an LLM~~"